chfoo/callfunc/README.md

 For targets that use libffi, the creation of `Function` or `StructType` instances is not thread safe.

 ## Documentation

+A libcurl example is in the "example" directory.

 API docs: https://chfoo.github.io/callfunc/api/